 Levee systems have been built for flood protection in numerous rivers, lakes and coasts in the world over the long human history.
 Early flood levees usually were designed with scant quantitative analysis, relying primarily on occasional observations of flood stages and empirical judgments on required project scales.
-The achievements in experimental and theoretical hydraulics since the 18th century, rational estimation of storm discharge in the mid 19th century and the emerging of early economic-engineering analysis made possible the "modern sense" designs of flood levees.
-In recent decades, several studies have addressed the economic aspects of flood levee design, usually with benefit-cost analysis and optimization techniques (Tung and Mays, 1981, Wurbs, 1983, Lund, 2002).
+In recent decades, several studies have addressed the economic aspects of flood levee design, usually with benefit-cost analysis and optimization techniques (Tung and Mays, 1981, Wurbs, 1983, Lund, 2002, Shafiei et al., 2005).

-GAs have so far had very little applications in flood defense systems optimization.
-Excellent introductions to GAs are given by Goldberg (1989) and by Michalewicz (1992) and several recent papers give summaries of the essentials (e.g. Oliveira and Loucks (1997)).
-The Primary objective of this paper is to explore the potential of alternative GA formulations in application to flood defense systems.
-The problem addressed here is about optimizing levee setback along the reaches of a river.
-In this paper the main object has been to present GAs as a practical tool in levee design optimization.
+GAs have so far had very little applications in flood optimization. defense systems Excellent introductions to GAs are given by Goldberg (1989) and by Michalewicz (1992) and several recent papers give summaries of the essentials (e.g. Oliveira and Loucks (1997)).
+Shafiei et al. used genetic algorithms for optimization of levees setback along certain probability of crossover and mutation operators and also investigated sensitivity analysis to genetic operators in the same problem [10].
+The objective of this paper is to explore a new GA formulation in application to flood levee systems.
+The problem addressed here is about levee setback along the reaches of a river.
+In this paper the main object has been to present a new approach for GAs as a practical tool in levee design optimization.